 It’s a good ol’ 100 yen hot spring where “Yumetake” still remains.

 Shiv said that Kannawa is the perfect place for relaxation.
 Beppu is a small town.
 However, it’s a town with hundreds of years of history.

-This was his first time in Beppu but he had a purpose for going.
+This was his first time in Beppu, but he had a purpose for coming.